 Again, mainstream Christians demand such an organization was limited to the New Testament.
 I fail to find any known admission in the scriptures of ending this order of administration, with the exception of an acknowledgment that God spoke to the previous generations through the prophets and had in their day walked among men in the flesh.
 Either Hebrews chapter 1 means that God ceased the calling of prophets, or the office of apostles and prophets were meant to continue as vacancies came open through the centuries.
 History records the last prophets and apostles were those in the 1st Century.
 In other words, the authority vanished from the pages of history.
 Fortunately, the understanding and significance of this authority persisted in the written text and was soon assumed by Catholic clergy a few centuries afterward.

 Finally, it appears that Bible believers must acknowledge the crossroads before us.
 One, either the Catholic Church is a continuation of the original church.
 Two, we risk rejecting this very real and very significant pattern of Biblical administration if we are to accept a form Protestantism or Evangelical/non-denominational Christianity.
-An alternative to these two choices is to explore the LDS Church and their unique claim of modern prophets and apostles.
+An alternative to these two choices is to explore the Church of Jesus Christ of Latter-day Saints and their unique claim of modern prophets and apostles.

 In the Lord’s ministry no college degree is required.